 A company might also experience difficulties when it comes to sourcing products or services.
 It might also be affected by lower demand for its products or services.
 If this type of scenario affects the company’s ability to generate profits, a goodwill impairment charge might be applicable.

 A company might also be affected by new legislation.
-If the legislative frame has changed, and directly affected the company’s future prospects, it might be forced to record the decline on its intangible value.
+If the legislative frame has changed and directly affected the company’s future prospects, it might be forced to record the decline in its intangible value.
 Legislation changes constantly, and between the acquisition and today, the legislation might be entirely different.

 Regulatory action against the company

 Regulatory action against the company can also result in an impairment charge.
-This type of situation can deeply affect the company’s reputation, and the perception among its clients.
-If that happens, it will be subjected to a goodwill impairment.
+This type of situation can deeply affect the company’s reputation and the perception of its clients.
+If that happens, it will be subjected to goodwill impairment.

-Another important factor in some companies are their employees.
-In some companies there are employees that are essential to the company’s success.
-If for any reason, the company loses one of his valuable employees, a goodwill impairment might be justified.
+Another important factor in some companies is their employees.
+In some companies, there are employees that are essential to the company’s success.
+If for any reason, the company loses one of its valuable employees, a goodwill impairment might be justified.

 Image source: elawtalk